reinout/soliddjango/doc/source/part1/first_taste.rst

 page.
 With Django, the separation of concerns is built in; you have to make an effort to end up with dirty code.

-Views: the Python Part of Showing a Web Page
+Views: the Python part of showing a web page
 --------------------------------------------

 Because the templates are dumb, your Python view code has to do the heavy